tempertemper/bearodriguez/src/site/index.md

 ---
-title: Therapy to help you feel seen, heard, and strong
+title: Counselling for self-understanding and growth
 description: Compassionate counselling in Newcastle upon Tyne and online wherever you are, helping you feel more grounded, confident, and understood.
 layout: default
 ---

-In-person counselling in Newcastle upon Tyne and online wherever you are.

-In a safe and welcoming space, we’ll explore what’s holding you back and help you build lasting confidence and self-understanding.
-Whether you’re feeling anxious, overwhelmed, or stuck in old patterns, therapy can help you make sense of what’s going on and begin to feel more grounded.
+Therapy offers a space to slow down and listen to yourself in new ways.
+Together, we’ll explore your experiences with curiosity and care, helping you reconnect with your inner resources and move toward balance and self-trust.

 ## My approach